WebexCC/webexcc.github.io/_pages/Evaluate.md

 # Local Variables

 Now that we've looked at how to read in data from outside of the Evaluate step, and to store data which persists after the Evaluate step executes, we should look at another useful feature: local variables.
-In vaniall Javascript, there are two main ways to create a local variable:
+In vanilla Javascript, there are two main ways to create a local variable:

 - `const` is a keyword which creates a local variable whose value should never change
 - `let` is a keyword which creates a local variable whose value can change over time